Contracting the boundary of a Riemannian 2-disc: Subdivision by short curves II.

 B. We can deduce B from the proof of A by collapsing $\partial D$ into a point $p$ and repeating the argument used to prove part A for the resulting (singular) $2$-sphere.
 Yet one can give another direct proof by contradiction as follows.
 Assume that the assertion of the theorem is false.
 Consider a very fine geodesic triangulation of the disc.
 Assume that the areas of all triangles are less than $\epsilon^2$.
 We are going to construct a retraction $f$ of $D$ onto $\partial D$, thereby obtaining a contradiction as follows: First we are going to map all new vertices of the triangulation.
-Each vertex will be mapped to (one of) the closed points on $\partial D$.
+Each vertex will be mapped to (one of) the closest points on $\partial D$.
 Each edge $v_iv_j$ will be mapped to one of two arcs in $\partial D$ connecting $f(v_i)$ with $f(v_j)$.
 We have two possible choices.
 We choose the arc that together with the geodesic broken line $f(v_i)v_iv_jf(v_j)$ encloses a subdisc $D_{ij}$ of $D$ of a smaller area (which is $\leq {1\over 3} Area(D)-\epsilon^2$).
 Now we need to extend the constructed map to all triangles $v_iv_jv_k$ of the triangulation.
-We claim that the chosen arcs between $f(v_i), f(v_j)$ and $f(v_k)$ do not cover $\partial D$, and therefore $f(\partial v_iv_jv_k)$ can be contracted within $\partial D$ yielding the desired contradiction.
-Indeed, otherwise the discs $D_{ij}$, $D_{ik}$ and $D_{jk}$ would cover all $D$ with a possible exception of a part of the triangle $v_jv_jv_k$.
-But this is impossible as the sum of their areas does not exceed $Area(D)-3\epsilon^2$ which is strictly less than $Area(D)-\epsilon^2$.
+We claim that the three arcs between $f(v_i), f(v_j)$ and $f(v_k)$ do not cover $\partial D$, and, therefore, $f(\partial v_iv_jv_k)$ can be contracted within $\partial D$ yielding the desired contradiction.
+Indeed, in the opposite case the discs $D_{ij}$, $D_{ik}$ and $D_{jk}$ would cover all $D$ with a possible exception of a part of the triangle $v_jv_jv_k$ (see Fig. 9).